Compare ETS

 MONITORING: Covered entities are required to set up monitor plans and monitor their emission based on these plans.

-REPORTING FREQUENCY: Covered entities must submit the previous year’s emissions reports by the end of April each year.
+REPORTING FREQUENCY: Covered entities must submit the previous year’s emissions reports by the end of March each year.

 FRAMEWORK: MRV guidelines, supplementary data sheets, verification guidelines, and other guidance are available for the eight sectors expected to be covered by the ETS.
 This MRV framework has evolved continuously since 2013 (see ‘Sectors and Thresholds’ section).